trentapple/self-host-external-font-provider/README.md

 chmod u+x ./convert.sh
 ```

-*Ensure you have curl installed on your system.
-If not, install it using your package manager.*
+*Ensure the execution environment has `curl` installed.
+If not, install it using the system package manager (such as `sudo apt install -y curl` on Debian flavors).*

 ## Usage